kidsogram/InstantID/README.md

        -H "Content-Type: application/json" \
        -d '{"source_image":"<base64>","prompt":"little firefighter"}'
   ```
 The response contains a base64 encoded PNG under the `image` field.

+**Warning:** For simplicity, `app/main.py` disables the Stable Diffusion safety checker.
+Generated images might include NSFW content.
+Enable the safety checker or add your own content filtering when deploying this in production.

 ## Docker Build & Salad Deployment
 Use the provided `Dockerfile` to build a container image: